drjuls/AMBiT/INSTALL.md

+## Compiling AMBiT
 We’ve tested AMBiT and know it works on the Linux and macOS operating systems.
-It will probably work on MS Windows or other Unix operating systems (e.g. FreeBSD, Illumos, etc), but we can’t guarantee it and do not support these systems.
+It will probably work on MS Windows or other Unix operating systems (e.g. FreeBSD, Illumos, etc), but we haven't tried it so we can't say for sure.

 In order to compile AMBiT you’ll need the following software libraries and tools: